 2. Identify the triggers

 Anger rarely exists in a vacuum.
 Dig deeper.
-What situations or behaviors spark your anger?
+What situations or behaviours spark your anger?
 What’s truly fueling the flames?
 Is it betrayal, grief, fear for your children, or a sense of injustice?
 Recognising your triggers empowers you to avoid them or develop healthier responses to them.
 Understanding the root cause empowers you to address it, not just react to it.

 Channeling your anger